 I found this place while I was exploring Route 66 stops within a reasonable driving distance from LA, which means San Bernardino County.
 When I was on my way to visit a glass museum in Victorville, I came across this pistachio green building with the Route 66 logo painted on the wall and a bench made out of an old Chevy pickup truck.
 Enticed by the cute exterior and the old-school feel, I made a u-turn and went back to check it out.
 Sadly, the diner was closed.

-About a month later, on my way back from Joshua Tree, I decided to go there via Old Woman Springs Rd, a two-lane highway that takes you from Joshua Tree straight up to Victorville in Apple Valley.
+About a month later, on my way back from Joshua Tree, I decided to go there via Old Woman Springs Rd, a two-lane highway spanning from Yucca Valley to Victorville in Apple Valley.

 The cafe has limited hours and opens Monday-Friday from 5 AM to 2:45 PM and Saturdays from 6AM to to 12:30 PM.